DivyaMeghana7686/Foodie-App/README.md

 # Foodie-App
-A food Ordering App
+A food Ordering App UI developed from React JS

-token: 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